apache/parquet-format/LogicalTypes.md

 implied by the `int32` and `int64` primitive types if no other annotation is present and should be considered optional.

+The sort order used for signed integer types must be `SIGNED`.

 ### Unsigned Integers

 `UINT_8`, `UINT_16`, `UINT_32`, and `UINT_64` annotations can be used to